 General

 15.12 A key risk around trade finance business is that seemingly legitimate transactions and associated documents can be constructed simply to justify the movement of funds between parties, or to show a paper trail for non-existent or fraudulent goods.
-In particular, the level and type of documentation received by a firm is dictated principally by the applicant or instructing party, and, because of the diversity of documentation, firms may not be expert in many types of the documents received as a result of trade finance business (although experienced trade finance staff should have a good understanding of the most commonly used types of document).
+In particular, the level and type of documentation received by a firm is dictated principally by the applicant or instructing party, and, because of the diversity of documentation, firms may not be expert in many of the types of the documents used within trade finance transactions (although experienced trade finance staff should have a good understanding of the most commonly used types of document).
 Such a risk is probably greatest where the parties to an underlying commercial trade transaction are in league to disguise the true nature of a transaction.
 In such instances, methods used by criminals to transfer funds illegally range from over and under invoicing, to the presentation of false documents or spurious calls under default instruments.
 In more complex situations, for example where asset securitisation is used, trade receivables can be generated from fictitious parties or fabricated transactions (albeit the use of asset securitisation in trade finance is a very limited activity).
 The use of copy documents, particularly documents of title, should be discouraged, and should raise a due diligence query, except where the location of the original documents (of title) and the reasons for their absence is disclosed to and acceptable by the banks in the transaction.
 Banks should implement additional safeguards with respect to related party transactions, e.g. requiring further escalation and scrutiny, requesting documentary evidence to verify the authenticity, and understand the role of the related party(ies) in the transaction.
-Red flags relating to related party transactions include:

-- Transaction is between or involves related parties

-- Same address used for different transacting parties, usage of registered agent’s address, or other address inconsistencies

-- Unexplained or unnecessary parties to the transaction and who appear evasive about their identity/role on further enquiries

-- Transaction involves the receipt of cash (or other payments) from third party entities that have no apparent connection with the transaction

-- Payment or payment requests of proceeds to a third party unrelated to the customer.
+A non-exhaustive list of broad financial crime red flag risk factors relating to transactions, customers, documents, payments and shipments is included in Annex 15-IV.
+These may be identifiable during the normal course of business involving trade finance products.
+The focus is on money laundering and terrorist financing but they may indicate other predicate offences involving bribery, corruption, tax evasion and fraud.
+A red flag risk factor should be treated as a possible increased risk prompting further enquiries and assessment.

 15.13 A form of trade finance is generally used instead of clean payments and generic lending to provide additional protection for the commercial parties and independent and impartial comfort when parties require some level of performance and payment security or when documentation is required for other purposes e.g., to comply with Customs, other regulatory requirements, control of goods and/or possible financial institution requirements.
 The key money laundering/terrorism risks arise when such documentation is adapted to facilitate non-genuine transactions, normally involving movement of funds at some point.
-A third party documentary letter of credit (“3rd Party LC”) is a product whereby the bank issues an authenticated undertaking that represents a commitment to pay a beneficiary a specified amount of money against documents presented that comply with the terms and conditions as specified.
-The key difference from a regular LC is that the 3rd party is named as the “ordering party” as per the instruction of an existing client.